ja-p/ja-p.github.io/content/posts/nsec2022-email-template/index.md

 ./main
 ```

-Also, the URLs of the challenge were only accessible during the event due to the CTF having its own infrastructure.
+Also, the URLs of the challenge were only accessible during the event through a VPN.

 ## Level 1 - Baby Steps